bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 ## Virtual Classes

+Here are the lesson plans for this week's virtual classes:

 * [Virtual Class 17.1](./17.1-REQUIRED.md)

 * [Virtual Class 17.2](./17.2-REQUIRED.md)

 ## Instructor Notes

 * This week, students will learn computer science fundamentals as they apply to JavaScript.
-Tell students that this next module will be very different from what they're used to!
+Tell students that this module will be very different from what they're used to!
 It is heavier on concepts, but it will help them think like a developer and prepare for interviews.

 * This last phase of the boot camp focuses on being employer-ready, improving the skills that students have already learned, and making web applications more performant and efficient.
 Basically, students will focus on life after boot camp.